 This is an effective movement for athletes who can perform more than 10 repetitions of the single-leg squat off of a box.
 You can hold the weighted object (plate, kettlebell, etc.) in front of your body or over your head.
 This movement leads to strength and a further challenge of the athlete’s stability and control throughout the movement.
 Having the weighted object overhead requires the athlete to demonstrate a high level of thoracic mobility and scapula stability and control while moving through triple flexion and extension of the hip, knee, and ankle.

 Yes – the single-leg squat movement in any variance is a challenging exercise, which may be a reason why it is underused in training prescriptions for athletes of all sorts.
-Single-Leg Squats should be used in conjunction with major bilateral lifts such as squat and deadlift variations so that improvements in athletic performance and overall lower-body strength may be achieved.
+Solid form with single-leg squats should be used in conjunction with major bilateral lifts such as squat and deadlift variations so that improvements in athletic performance and overall lower-body strength may be achieved.

-Once you have developed the necessary strength and movement pattern to perform the basic version of a single-leg squat, there are PLENTY of progressions and fun challenges to attain further improvements and unilateral lower-body strength.
+Once you have developed the necessary strength and movement pattern to perform the basic version of a single-leg squat you will definitely be able to perform a pistol squat.

 - Angle feet to ~45˚ outwards